 Once upon a time there was a king his name was Herod.
 He was a bad king; he treated the disciples and the friends of Jesus very bad.
 He did like not Jesus Christ or the Christians.
 So he caught St. Peter and put him in prison because he was teaching the people the words of Jesus.
 When St. Peter was in the prison, he was not afraid.
 He knew that God is with him.
 So, St. Peter fell asleep.
 But, suddenly an angel appeared to him and a light shone around the angel in the prison.
 The angel woke St. Peter up and told him to put on his sandals and cloth and follow him.
 Immediately the chains around St. Peter's hands and legs fell off.
 St. Peter was free again.
 He followed the angel and the angel showed him the way out of the prison to the street.
-Then the angel disappeared and St. Peter went back to his home.
-When they saw St. peter back home everybody was happy because they were all praying for him to be free again and come back home safely.
+Then the angel disappeared and St. Peter were all praying for him to be free again and come back home safely.
 God has listened to their prayers and sent His angel to set St. Peter free again.